danielzaiser91/best_posts/README.md

  - cinema Mode (Fullscreen which never needs to be left)
  - autoplay next post (chaining videos, bzw. images after timeout)
  - move heavy logic into a webworker? (not currently necessary, because workload is still low, because of highly efficient code)
+ - move everything to a seperate Component (multiple small components > one big component)

 # Changelog: